alexisflesch/mathquest/app/docs/api/game-events.md

   {
     id: string;             // Socket ID of new participant
     username: string;       // Display name of new participant
-    playerId: string;       // Unique ID of new participant avatarUrl?: string;     // Optional avatar URL
+    userId: string;       // Unique ID of new participant avatarUrl?: string;     // Optional avatar URL
   }
   ```